ABB Automation Builder Gateway for Windows with insecure defaults

 Schedule — requires maintenance window

-HOTFIXUpgrade Automation Builder to version 2.9.0 or later, which defaults to local-only gateway access
+HOTFIXUpdate Automation Builder to version 2.9.0 or later to apply the vendor fix that restricts gateway access to local only by default